Kuchunan/SnapSort-Trash-Classification-with-YOLO-v4-Darknet-Onnx-TensorRT-for-Jetson-Nano/README.md

 ![alt text](https://github.com/Kuchunan/SnapSort-Trash-Classification-with-YOLO-v3-Darknet/blob/master/Annotation%202020-06-24%20151209.png?raw=true)

 ## Dataset
 The dataset contains 4600 original images including images from Coco Dataset, Google open images v4, and images we collected by ourselves.
 Images are labeled into 12 classes manually following [Seattle Government's recycling rule](https://www.seattle.gov/utilities/services/recycling/recycle-at-home/where-does-it-go---flyer).
-After data augmentation, 80% of images are used for training and 20% images are used for testing.
+After data augmentation, 80% of images are used for training and 20% of images are used for testing.
 The best training result we got is 63% MAP @ 50% confidence threshold.

 ## Prerequisites